MSCI Carbon Conference

-Your registration fee covers lunch on Tuesday, refreshments, Tuesday evening reception and dinner, breakfast on Wednesday morning, refreshments, and the Wednesday evening reception.
-The Dine-Around dinner is an add-on option for $125.
+Your registration fee covers lunch on Wednesday, refreshments, Wednesday evening reception and dinner, breakfast on Thursday morning and refreshments.

 During the day, business/resort casual sportswear is appropriate attire for our business sessions.
 This includes khaki slacks, polo-style shirts, or sweaters for the gentlemen; slacks, skirts, polo-style shirts, blouses, or sweaters for the ladies.
 Remember meeting room temperatures and personal comfort zones vary widely.
 It is recommended that you bring a sweater or jacket to the sessions.
-The Tuesday evening reception and dinner will be held outdoors; weather permitting.
+The Wednesday evening reception and dinner will be held outdoors; weather permitting.
 It calls for casual and comfortable clothing; jackets are recommended.
-While planning your wardrobe, please remember that San Antonio’s average high and low temperatures in mid-February are 68° high and 46° low.
+While planning your wardrobe, please remember that Orlando’s average high and low temperatures in late February are 75° high and 55° low.

 9:00 – 11:00 am

 - Bar Division Council

 - Flat Rolled Council

 - Plates & Shapes Council

 The Economic Outlook: Indicators, Forecasts and Your Business

 Get the inside analysis of the current performance of both the U.S. economy and the manufacturing sector as it relates to monetary policy and the role of the Federal Reserve Bank.
 Strauss will also provide a macro economic outlook for important key end markets for the industry.